Structure of Training

 The course structure over 2 years includes:

 a) A series of seminars (alternating online and residential) comprising 155 hours of didactic teaching, group discussion, group supervision and group experiential work.
 Alongside the seminars, trainees conduct client sessions, receive supervision, read set texts and complete written assignment work.

 b) Client Sessions: 85 sessions are required; the majority of these must be full Bonny Method sessions (approx. 2 hours in length).
 Some may be shortened Bonny Method sessions or group GIM sessions.
 Trainees complete a summary form of each session for use in supervision and presentations at seminars.
 Trainees also maintain a log of sessions.

 Seventeen supervisions are required.
 These are mainly audio-recorded sessions with Zoom or telephone supervision post session, or where possible, on-site supervisions.
 Trainees must have one supervision per 5 sessions given to clients.

 d) A minimum 20 personal experiential sessions of GIM are required.
 These sessions are conducted by a qualified GIM practitioner holding Registration with MIAA or AMI.
 At least 10 of these sessions must be given by the same therapist.
 Trainees are encouraged to have more than the 20 required sessions.

 e) Case consultations.
 Each trainee presents case material at seminars, with peer discussion and feedback.
-At least one case presentation must be a series of 10 sessions.
+At least two case presentations must be a series of 10 sessions.